f0rk3b0mb/GPOwned/README.md

   -taskname Task Name   Name for the Scheduled Task -taskdescription Task description
-                        Description for the scheduled task -gpoupdatever         Update GPO version (GPT.INI file and LDAP object) -usercontext          Execute the GPO in the context of the user
+                        Description for the scheduled task -taskargs Task arguments
+                        Arguments passed to the scheduled task's command -gpoupdatever         Update GPO version (GPT.INI file and LDAP object) -usercontext          Execute the GPO in the context of the user